Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 By: Henz Llarves | Date Posted: May 23, 2022

-I spend a lot of time talking about the importance of mechanical keyboards, switch choices, and personal preference.
+I spend a lot of time talking about the importance of mechanical keyboards, switch choices, and personal preferences.
 This time, I’ll be discussing mice.

-Think of this type of pairing like a red wine to a steak, shoes to a suit, or movie to an evening; it’s entirely possible to just throw something together but getting it right can make all the difference.
+Think of this type of pairing as red wine to a steak, shoes to a suit, or a movie to an evening; it’s entirely possible to just throw something together but getting it right can make all the difference.

-When it comes to gaming there’s a few features gamers want; low latency, responsiveness, grip, and efficient operation.
+When it comes to gaming there are a few features gamers want; low latency, responsiveness, grip, and efficient operation.
 Having your tools operate quickly and efficiently may give you an advantage.

-And, despite the mouthful of a name, the Cooler Master MasterMouse MM520 and MM530, ticks all these boxes and then some.
+And, despite the mouthful of a name, the Cooler Master MasterMouse MM520, and MM530, tick all these boxes and then some.

-Depending on what games you play there’s two ways of gripping a mouse.
+Depending on what games you play there are two ways of gripping a mouse.
 The MM520 is the smaller, more compact mouse with the MM530 being longer with an extra button on top.